anchore/enterprise-client-go/pkg/enterprise/docs/RepositoryApi.md

 package main

 import (
 	"context"
 	"fmt"
 	"os"
-    openapiclient "./openapi"
+	openapiclient "github.com/anchore/enterprise-client-go"
 )

 func main() {
 	repository := "repository_example" // string | Full repository to add e.g. docker.io/library/alpine
 	autoSubscribe := true // bool | Flag to enable/disable auto tag_update activation when new images from a repo are added.
 Default is false. (optional) dryRun := true // bool | Flag to return tags in the repository without actually watching the repository.
 Default is false. (optional) excludeExistingTags := true // bool | Flag that indicates if the watcher will exclude existing tags from the repository during the first run.
 When set to 'true', the watcher will only add newly detected tags to the system from this time forward.
 Default is false. (optional) xAnchoreAccount := "xAnchoreAccount_example" // string | An account name to change the resource scope of the request to that account, if permissions allow (admin only) (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.RepositoryApi.AddRepository(context.Background()).Repository(repository).AutoSubscribe(autoSubscribe).DryRun(dryRun).ExcludeExistingTags(excludeExistingTags).XAnchoreAccount(xAnchoreAccount).Execute()
+	resp, r, err := apiClient.RepositoryAPI.AddRepository(context.Background()).Repository(repository).AutoSubscribe(autoSubscribe).DryRun(dryRun).ExcludeExistingTags(excludeExistingTags).XAnchoreAccount(xAnchoreAccount).Execute()
 	if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `RepositoryApi.AddRepository``: %v\n", err)
+		fmt.Fprintf(os.Stderr, "Error when calling `RepositoryAPI.AddRepository``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
 	// response from `AddRepository`: []Subscription
-    fmt.Fprintf(os.Stdout, "Response from `RepositoryApi.AddRepository`: %v\n", resp)
+	fmt.Fprintf(os.Stdout, "Response from `RepositoryAPI.AddRepository`: %v\n", resp)
 }
 ```